Intracranial Epidural Abscess

 Background

-Intracranial epidural abscess was first described in 1760 by Sir Percival Pott.
-Pott also documented the associated scalp swelling, the so-called Pott puffy tumor.
-Cranial epidural abscess (CEA) is the third most common localized intracranial infection, after brain abscess and subdural empyema.
+Intracranial epidural abscess (IEA) was first described in 1760 by Sir Percival Pott, who also documented the associated scalp swelling, known as Pott puffy tumor.
+IEAs are less common than intraparenchymal brain abscesses and subdural empyemas.

 Pathophysiology